iogoods/wallet/README.md

 # IO Web Wallet
-3DPass wallet is a WEB3 browser light wallet UI for ["The Ledger of Things"](https://github.com/iochain).
+IO wallet is a WEB3 browser light wallet UI for ["The Ledger of Things"](https://github.com/iochain).
 It might also be used as a wallet app for [Substrate](https://github.com/paritytech/substrate)-based blockchains.

 The wallet page: https://wallet.iochain.de/

 ## Interaction
 The wallet interacts directly from your browser to the blockchain [Node](https://github.com/iochain) using either public or private API websocket endpoint.

-### 3DPass API Endpoints:
+### IO API Endpoints:
 - Mainnet `wss://rpc.iochain.de`
 - Mainnet `wss://rpc2.iochain.de`
 - Testnet `wss://test-rpc.iochain.de`